opentraffic/reporter/README.md

       * end_shape_index : the index in the original trace before/at the end of the segment, useful for knowing which part of the trace constituted which segments
   * mode : a Valhalla mode of travel
 ```
-##### `shape_used`: the index within the input trace that can be trimmed
+`shape_used`: the index within the input trace that can be trimmed

 * 3 other bits of code are running in the background to allow for on demand processing of single points at a time
-  * the first two are kafka and zookeeper with some preconfigured topics to stream data on
+  * the first two are Kafka and Zookeeper with some preconfigured topics to stream data on
-  * the final piece is a kafka worker which does the reformatting of the raw stream and aggregates sequences of points by time and trace id (uuid)
+  * the final piece is a Kafka worker which does the reformatting of the raw stream and aggregates sequences of points by time and trace id (uuid)

 ### Env Var Overrides

 The following environment variables are exposed to allow manipulation of the python matcher service:

 - `MATCHER_BIND_ADDR`: the IP on which the process will bind inside the container.
 Defaults to '0.0.0.0'.
 - `MATCHER_CONF_FILE`: the configuration file the process will reference.
-Defaults to '/etc/valhalla.json', which is included in the build of the container.
+Defaults to `/etc/valhalla.json`, which is included in the build of the container.
 - `MATCHER_LISTEN_PORT`: the port on which the process will listen.
-Defaults to '8002'.
+Defaults to `8002`.

 ### Testing/Publishing Containers

 This repository is tested on [CircleCI](https://circleci.com/gh/opentraffic/reporter).

 - pushes to master will result in a new container with the 'latest' tag being published on [Docker Hub](https://hub.docker.com/r/opentraffic/reporter/)
-- tagging in the form of `v{number}` will result in a docker container with a matching tag being built with whatever commit is referenced by that tag: e.g. tagging `v1.0.0` on master will result in a container with tag `v1.0.0` being built off of that tag on master.
+- tagging in the form of `v{number}` will result in a Docker container with a matching tag being built with whatever commit is referenced by that tag: e.g. tagging `v1.0.0` on master will result in a container with tag `v1.0.0` being built off of that tag on master.

 ### Manually Building and Publishing Containers